N-Rondoni/slugFind/README.md

  -dataPrep.py

- -MPCmain.py 0 1 "test" for specific node/dataset/condition.
+ -can run: MPCmain.py 0 1 "test" from command line for specific node/dataset/condition.
 In this example, node 0 dset 1 condition "test".

  Alternatively, driver.py will iterate through all nodes/datasets/conditions